durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 In this lab, you have completed:
 - Accessing Azure AD through the Microsoft 365 Admin portal and through the Azure portal
 - Creating a basic group
-- Create a new user in the Azure Active Directory and explore some of the services
+- Create a new user in the Microsoft Entra ID and explore some of the services
 - Sign in to the user first time

 ## You have successfully completed the lab